At the Chapel

 Rooms

-On our first visit, we were lucky enough to stay in one of the fabulous Loft Suites.
+On our first visit, we were lucky enough to stay in the fabulous Loft Suite.
 An enormous space with eaved ceilings, weathered wood beams and lots of light, it felt like an apartment, with a bedroom, bathroom and living area.
 The kingsize bed was superbly comfortable, piled high with pillows, and you could lie in bed and look out to the National Trust’s Dovecote building on the opposite hill.
 Then you could wallow in the double-ended bathtub (there’s a walk-in shower, too).
 Wrap up in a White Company robe and pad out to the living area, where a long leather sofa and vast TV await.
 Should you want to escape the world, you could order pizza and snuggle up for an evening here.

 The Chapel Premium Rooms were also favourites of ours, and where we stayed on a recent visit; each high-ceilinged with a stunning 19th-century Lancet window and a vast bathroom with a walk-in shower, and a freestanding bath.
 They also have glorious views over the 12th-century Saxon town rooftops, The Cosy Lofts are snug retreats with eaved ceilings, mullioned windows, and all the contemporary comforts of the larger rooms, so they're great value.